-So far 2020 hasn't been very conducive for riding.
-In many parts of the country the weather hasn't quite let go of winter.
+With 2021 upon us and riding season in many parts of the country fast approaching, it’s time to start thinking of getting our bike prepped for spring.
+Often, when many riders first get their bikes out for the year, winter hasn’t quite let go.
 As a result roads are cold and dirty and lacking in traction.
-Covid-19 has also kept us all at home.
+The pandemic has also kept us all at home for the most part.
 Many are bored and itching to go for a ride.
 We do ask you to practice patience and use this opportunity to ensure your bike is in tip top riding shape so that when conditions improve you'll be ready to go.

 If you have the skills here are a couple of maintenance items you should do: